shaefner-usgs/easy-web-forms/README.md

 ## Getting Started

-1. **Compile** the CSS and JavaScript:
+1. **Install** dependencies and start the development server:

     `npm install`

-    `grunt dist`
+    `grunt`

-    This creates a 'dist' folder with the compiled code and PHP files.
+    Preview files (with live reload) in src/htdocs at http://localhost:9200/.

-2. **Include** the PHP, CSS and JavaScript dependencies in a new document (e.g. form.php) in dist/htdocs:
+2. **Include** the PHP, CSS and JavaScript dependencies in a new document (e.g. form.php) in src/htdocs:

     ```php
     include_once '../lib/easy-web-forms.inc.php';